Education BA

 Course overview

-Prepare to be involved in education today and for the future.
-Our BA Education course will help you to understand current challenges in the field and encourage you to consider how education may evolve in our changing world.
+Our BA Education course helps you understand the inner workings of education, encouraging you to consider how it may evolve in our changing world.

-During the course, you’ll study among active researchers at the forefront of their fields.
-It’s a great opportunity to gain in-depth knowledge and a wide range of skills, for careers within and beyond the education sector.
+During your course, you’ll engage with active researchers at the forefront of their fields.
+It’s a great opportunity to gain in-depth knowledge and a range of skills for careers within and beyond the education sector.

-- Learn from influential academics who are experts in important disciplines including education, psychology, pedagogy and sociology.
+• Experts in education: Learn from influential academics who are experts in important disciplines, including education, psychology, pedagogy and sociology.

-- Explore a range of education topics within three themes:
+• Three pillars of learning: Explore a range of education topics within three themes: education, practice and research.

 Throughout your studies you’ll build an understanding of key approaches and perspectives in education.
 You’ll draw on a wide range of disciplines to explore the ways learning is shaped by its social and cultural context, the factors that influence learning processes, and issues in educational research and practice.